-- 1 In the Navigation pane of the NetVault Backup WebUI on the NetVault Backup Server, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node, and select Plug-in for PostgreSQL. - 3 From the Actions list, select Add Database Cluster. - 4 In the Add Database Cluster dialog box, set the following parameters: - Database Cluster Name: Enter a name for the database cluster; by default, the local host name is used.
+- 1 In the Navigation pane of the NetVault Backup WebUI on the NetVault Backup Server, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node. - 3 Click Plug-in for PostgreSQL, and select Add Database Cluster from the context menu.

+- 4 In the Add Database Cluster dialog box, set the following parameters. - CAUTION: If the Add Database Cluster dialog box does not display a scroll bar on the right side, use the Tab key to keep moving through the options that might not be visible. - Database Cluster Name: Enter a name for the database cluster; by default, the local host name is used.
 This value is used in the NetVault Backup WebUI.
 Quest strongly recommends that you use a generic name for the PostgreSQL cluster instead of using a name associated with the machine on which the cluster resides.
 This generic name improves portability and policy management across all affected clients.
 When adding more than one cluster, ensure that a unique name is used for identification.